Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		My name is Fretta Farbo.
 		The string
-		MY NAME IS FRETTA FARBO AND I AM A C++ STUDENT. contains 6 ＆A＊ characters in it.
+		MY NAME IS FRETTA FARBO AND I AM A C++ STUDENT. contains 6 "A" characters in it.
 		Enter the name of a primary color for mixing light: yellow Try again!
 		BLUE
-		That＊s right!
+		That"s right!
 		Bye
 	3. Rewrite the Stock class, as described in Listings 10.7 and 10.8 in Chapter 10, so that it uses dynamically allocated memory directly instead of using string class objects to hold